MarkWattsBoomi/ui-component-file-picker/README.md

 # File Picker

+A suite of components which: -
-A component that can either let a user select a file (or take a photo on a device) or display an image.
+- FilePicker            Let a user select an image file (or take a photo on a device) or display an image.
+- TextFilePicker        Let a user select a text/binary file.

 ## Setup